-This is an exciting new partnership project designed to restore two river channels and their corridors to a more natural state, over three years.
+This was an exciting partnership project which ran from October 2019 to June 2023 and was designed to restore two river channels and their corridors to a more natural state, over three and a half years.

-The River Witham and the River Slea, which run through the urban reaches of Grantham and Sleaford, in Lincolnshire, will be improved and regenerated, connecting communities and providing health benefits for residents and visitors.
+The River Witham and the River Slea, which run through the urban reaches of Grantham and Sleaford, in Lincolnshire, were improved and regenerated, connecting communities and providing health benefits for residents and visitors.

 This partnership project, supported by organisations such as Lincolnshire Rivers Trust and Lincolnshire Wildlife Trust, as well as local landowners, secured 60% of the project costs from the EU's European Regional Development Fund (ERDF) and was provided with 40% in matched funding between the four other funding partners.

 These exciting 14 projects involved 10 projects along the River Witham, running through Grantham, and four along the River Slea, running through Sleaford, creating new environments and benefitting the local community.

 The two separate locations enabled the Witham/Slea Blue Green Corridor Project to be subdivided into: Project: River Regeneration Witham, and Project: River Regeneration Slea.

 - In-channel improvements, restoring straightened and over widened sections of the river in order to reinstate more natural processes, improving habitat for people, places and wildlife.

 - Wetland creation, creating rare landscapes in these areas and supporting a wide variety of special native species, such as amphibians and water voles.
 These species were previously limited by the lack of habitat throughout the course of the River Witham and River Slea.